fractalclockwork/Data200/README.md

     Package main branch for submission to gradescope.

 run:
-    Starts the conda enironment and runs EDA notebook.
+    Starts the conda enironment and runs analysis notebook.

 clean:
     Removes all temporary files.